Contaminants in Alaska's Fish

 For more details see: Fukushima Radiation Concerns in Alaska

 Efficiently using our resources, we collaborate with many agencies, tribes and individuals to obtain samples and to help address concerns about contaminants in fish or at known/suspected contaminated sites.
-Partners include: Alaska Seafood Marketing Institute, the International Pacific Halibut Commission, the Alaska Seafood Cooperative, US Fish and Wildlife Service, USGS, the National Park Service, NOAA, the Bureau of Land Management, the National Marine Fisheries Service, the Alaska Department of Fish and Game, ADEC Contaminated Sites, University of Alaska faculty and students, various tribes around the state, commercial fishermen and charter boat captains and other fishermen.
+Partners include: Alaska Seafood Marketing Institute, the International Pacific Halibut Commission, the Alaska Seafood Cooperative, US Fish and Wildlife Service, USGS, the National Park Service, NOAA, the Bureau of Land Management, the National Marine Fisheries Service, the Alaska Department of Fish and Game, ADEC Contaminated Sites, University of Alaska faculty and students, various tribes around the state, commercial fishermen, charter boat captains and other fishermen.

 The data and samples generated in the Fish Monitoring Program are made available to government agencies (EPA, NOAA, Department of Interior, ADF&G, DHSS), university researchers, and the public to advance work in evaluating toxicological impacts on coastal ecosystems and fish health issues.